 Nashville mayor: Trees will be relocated for NFL draft stage

-The mayor of Nashville, Tennessee, says the city is not going to cut down 21 ornamental cherry trees to make space for an NFL draft stage.
+NASHVILLE, Tenn.
+(AP) — The city of Nashville won’t cut down 21 ornamental cherry trees to make space for an NFL draft stage, Mayor David Briley said Saturday.

-In a Saturday news release, Mayor David Briley said he’s informed the NFL and Nashville Convention and Visitors Corp. that they will have to remove the trees intact and replant them in the city.
+In a news release, Briley said he had informed the NFL and Nashville Convention and Visitors Corp. that they will have to remove the trees intact and replant them in the city.
 Any trees that are diseased or near death will be replaced with new, healthy trees.